-Management has evaluated subsequent events through the date that the financial statements were available to be issued, May 25, 2023.
-See Note 9.
+Management has evaluated subsequent events through the date that the financial statements were available to be issued, May 23, 2024 and, except as included in Note 9, determined there were no events that occurred that required disclosure.
 No subsequent events occurring after this date have been evaluated for inclusion in these financial statements.